1-day Saga in Central London 2014

 But these peasants were made of stern stuff - only 2 dead, but still they fell back away from the vital centre of the field.

 Harald and his rather thin retinue were just about contesting the centre ground, but the Carolingians were out in some numbers too.
 In this scenario the peasants could not count for holding ground, so this was not quite as uneven as it looked - the big risk for the Vikings continued to be the threat of enemy bowfire, but with the carolingians reduced to hardly any dice they were struggling to move into range The story of the battle was developing as if it were being told in a tapestry woven from the threads of Frigg's bread-nosed helmet!

 Yet again Harald decided to do the Viking thing - and this time it worked! racing across the table leaving behind his retinue of just one man, Harald hacked down a whole unit almost single handedly!
 This was truly heroic (at last)!

 Everyone was in shock - one General was now threatening to turn the game on it's head as he thought about where his Nordic Pac-man impressions would take him next

-Viking Gods looked down on the battlefield from the very summit of Johannes the Papaphobic's thundering Viking undercrackers! .
+By now many men had fallen under the baleful influence of Brogger the Agrophobic's heathen father's right foot! .
 Leading his follower, Harald made a bee line for the one remaining proper enemy unit, and slammed into them with great force